 (d) A copy of the corporation’s Articles of Incorporation and Bylaws as amended to date, which shall be open to inspection by the members of the corporation at all reasonable times during office hours.

-Every Director shall have the absolute right at any reasonable time to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation.
+Every Director shall have the absolute right on reasonable notice to inspect and copy all books, records and documents of every kind and to inspect the physical properties of the corporation.

 Every member shall have the following inspection rights, for a purpose reasonably related to such person’s interest as a member:

-(a) To inspect and copy the record of all members' names, postal and electronic mail addresses, and voting rights, at reasonable times, upon five (5) business days' prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.
+(b) To inspect and copy the record of all members’ names and postal and electronic mail addresses, and voting rights, at reasonable times, upon ten (10) business days’ prior written demand on the corporation, which demand shall state the purpose for which the inspection rights are requested.

-(c) To inspect in any reasonable time the books, records, or minutes of proceedings of the members or of the Board or committees of the Board, upon written demand on the corporation by the member, for a purpose reasonably related to such person's interests a member.
+(d) To inspect upon reasonable notice the books, records, or minutes of proceedings of the members or of the Board or committees of the Board, by making written demand on the corporation by the member.

-The Board shall cause an annual report to be distributed not later than one hundred and twenty (120) days after the close of the corporation's fiscal year to all Directors of the corporation and to any member who requests it in writing with payment of a reasonable charge for distribution.
+The Board shall cause an annual report to be distributed not later than one hundred and twenty (120) days after the close of the corporation’s fiscal year to all Directors of the corporation.
 This report shall contain the following information in appropriate detail: